moonymango/enmovito/memory-bank/activeContext.md

 - Resolved file access errors with temporary plot files
   - Used specific paths for temporary HTML files
   - Ensured file paths are absolute
+- Fixed theme loading in PyInstaller-packaged executable
+  - Added resource_path helper function to correctly locate theme files
+  - Modified apply_theme method to use the helper function
+  - Added fallback theme styling for cases where theme files can't be loaded
+  - Added detailed logging for theme file loading
 - Improved parameter handling from CSV files
   - Correctly parsed the complex three-line header structure
   - Used full parameter names from the second row for display